Car journeys are an inevitable part of life for dog owners. Whether its a trip to the vets, weekends away or visiting relatives

 5. Invest in a dog guard.

 Guards are a useful accessory if you want to travel safely with your dog.
 They separate your pet from the human occupants, meaning they do not distract the driver preventing accidents.
 It is still a good idea to combine these with either a zipline harness or some kind of tether to avoid your dog being thrown around should the worst happen.
-We reviewed the best car guards for dogs here.

 How to Make Car Journeys More Comfortable for Your Pet